fredschuck/CompSystems_Test2Prep/Module4/README.md

 4) Take the remainder (4) and write it down
 5) Repeat until the quotient is smaller than the base

+To obtain your result, grab the remainders from bottom to top.
+In this case, the result is (3246)<sub>7</sub>

 ![image](resources/convertion_1.png)